xyzhub/whois/README.md

 npm run example:certificate # Certificate extraction
 npm run example:whois    # WHOIS data analysis with detailed output
 ```

-## Roadmap

-We have an ambitious roadmap for the future of domain-info-fetcher.
-The project is evolving to better serve both technical and non-technical users, with planned support for:

-### Upcoming Versions

-- ✅ **v2.3.0**: WHOIS data integration with comprehensive data extraction (Completed)
-- **v2.4.0**: Batch processing system for efficiently handling multiple domains
-- **v3.0.0**: Enhanced CLI and data export capabilities (JSON, CSV, tables)
-- **v3.1.0**: GitHub Pages web interface for non-technical users
-- **v3.2.0**: Dashboard support with specialized formatting and monitoring tools

 For detailed information about our development plans, implementation timeline, and how to contribute to specific features, please see our [ROADMAP.md](ROADMAP.md) document.